 No. Actionable Improvement Plan Responsibility Timeline Standard I.B.
-Institutional Effectiveness 1.
+Institutional Effective eness 1.
 (I.B.1).
-Improve dialogue through training around information literacy (how to better understand data and use it to inform decision making; and how to improve college documentation by making it more robust so that it accurately captures the essence of conversations).
+Improve dialogue through training around information literacy (i.e., how to better understand data and use it to inform decision making; and improve college documentation by making it more robust (i.e., accurately captures the essence of conversations).
 IEQA 2016-2019

 Training for those who assess student learning outcomes was facilitated by Linda Suskie on August 1-2, 2017 during the annual college-wide Summit.
-The training was on Making Assessment Useful and Worthwhile and Keeping things simple. . .
-The Summit learning goals were to:
+The training was on Making Assessment Useful and Worthwhile and Keeping things simple...
+The Summit learning goals were:

-- 1. Clarify the purposes of assessment and the decisions that follow from that assessment results. - 2.
+- 1. Clarify the purposes of your assessment, including the decisions that assessment results might help you with. - 2.
 Articulate clear, meaningful learning outcomes. - 3.
 Confirm that curricula and learning activities focus on important learning outcomes. - 4.
 Create a meaningful, useful rubric. - 5.
 Set appropriate standards and targets for student achievement. - 6.
 Share assessment results in ways that promote conversations on improving student learning.